civol/HDLRuby/README.md

 system(:nothing) { |a,b| }
 ```

 The generic parameters can be anything: values, data types, signals, systems, Ruby variables, and so on.
-For example, the following system uses generic argument `t` as a type for an input signal, generic argument `w` as a bit range for an output signal and generic argument `s` as a system used for creating instance `sI` whose input and output signals `i` and `o` are connected respectively to signals `isig` and `osig`.
+For example, the following system uses generic argument `t` as a type for an input signal, generic argument `w` as a bit range for an output signal, and generic argument `s` as a system used for creating instance `sI` whose input and output signals `i` and `o` are connected respectively to signals `isig` and `osig`.

 ```ruby
 system :something do |t,w,s|